 Dogs can, however, get a different version of the coronavirus.
 That is called the canine coronavirus disease or CCoV.
 This will cause gastrointestinal issues such as diarrhea.

 Regardless of whether pets can transmit this disease to humans or not (even though research shows the latter), you should always wash your hands before and after handling your pet.
 This will prevent bacteria from being passed from you to your pet and vice versa.
+You should also know the signs to look out for which will indicate that your dog is sick.

 Cats and the Coronavirus